 If you’ve got terrible heel pain, you may have plantar fasciitis.
 This condition may grow so serious that it makes walking or standing nearly impossible if you don’t get help.
-Fortunately, Innjea Park, DPM, is a highly experienced New York podiatrist who’s ready to help those in the Grand Central, Financial District, Brooklyn, and Staten Island areas.
+Fortunately, Innjea Park, DPM, is a highly experienced New York podiatrist who’s ready to help those in the Murray Hill, Midtown East, Financial District, and Staten Island areas.
 Dr. Park uses highly advanced technology to relieve even the most severe plantar fasciitis pain for good.
 Book an appointment online now or call the office to schedule a visit.

 Plantar fasciitis is a condition that happens when you have damaged connective tissues in your foot.
 The big piece of the ligament that connects your heel and toes, the plantar fascia, gets highly inflamed and sustains many microtears.
 This can cause severe pain and may render you nearly unable to walk at times.